Collection, Research and Education Area

 Tommaso Montonati is an egyptologist-archivist.
 His main job is to coordinate the projects of digitizing and studying the photographic and historical Museum Archives, in order to develop a central database.
 He is interested in the birth and development of the Archaeological Italian Mission in Egypt, in the study of Middle Kingdom structures and objects from provincial sites excavated by Schiaparelli and Farina, especially at Gebelein and Qau el-Kebir.

 From left: Sara Aicardi, Giulia Gregori, Marco Rossani (head), Nicola Dell'Aquila, Federico Taverni, Valentina Turina, Enrico Barbero, Umberto Ferrante.
+Not in this picture: Roberta Accordino and Valentina Brambilla.

 Management and Administration Area